ICRAR/daliuge/docs/running.rst

     Try $PATH/bin/dlg [command] --help for more details

-More details about the usage of the CLI can be found in the :ref:`cli` chapter.
+More details about the usage of the CLI can be found in the :ref:`cli_engine` chapter.

 More advanced: Starting and stopping the managers